13th Airborne Division (United States): Awards

+Sgt.
+Harold Russell, who lost both hands in an accident caused by a defective detonator while serving as a training instructor with the division at Camp Mackall, won two Oscars at the 1947 Academy Awards for the film The Best Years of Our Lives - Best Supporting Actor and an honorary Oscar for bringing aid and comfort to disabled veterans through the medium of motion pictures.
+He played a veteran double amputee trying to readjust to civilian life.

 Inactivation

-The conflict with Germany came to an end a few weeks after Operation Effective was cancelled, and shortly afterwards it was announced that the division would be redeployed to the Pacific to participate in the invasion of Japan after a brief stop-over in the United States.
-The deactivation of the 17th Airborne Division meant that the 13th acquired several combat units from that division to bolster it for its envisioned action in Japan.
+The conflict with Germany came to an end a few weeks after Operation Effective was cancelled, and shortly afterwards it was announced the division would be redeployed to the Pacific to participate in the invasion of Japan after a brief stop-over in the United States.
+The deactivation of the 17th Airborne Division meant the 13th acquired several combat units from the division to bolster it for the envisioned action in Japan.
 The division arrived in New York City on 23 August, but did not leave the United States before the surrender of Japan in September 1945.
 With the conflict at an end, the division was no longer required by the United States Army, and it was permanently inactivated at Fort Bragg, North Carolina, on 25 February 1946, with its personnel transferred to the command of the 82nd Airborne Division.